Riverside Park (Indianapolis): Defunct amenities

-Zoological Department 1898-1940s
+Zoological Department 1898–1940s

-Riverside Park housed Indianapolis’ first zoological garden, which began in 1898 with exhibits containing eagles and foxes.
+Riverside Park housed Indianapolis’ first zoological garden, beginning in 1898 with exhibits containing eagles and foxes.
 In 1899, a bear pit was built into the hillside near the cold springs.
 The 20 ft diameter pit housed two brown bears and was enclosed by stone steps and two concentric 7 ft iron fences.
 A fenced deer park was also created in 1899 on land south of 30th Street and housed a population of deer and elk.
 By 1901, the zoological department also included four monkeys, pheasants, quail, owls, wolves, possums, and other animals and birds.
-By 1916, the zoo also included raccoons and coyotes.
-The zoological department had been abandoned by the 1940s and a new Indianapolis Zoo opened in 1964, moving to its present location in 1988.
+By 1916, the zoo had added raccoons and coyotes.
+The zoological department had been abandoned by the 1940s.

-Riverside Nursery 1898-1994
+Riverside Nursery 1898–1994

 In 1898, Park Superintendent J. Clyde Power established a nursery for the propagation of thousands of trees, shrubs, and flowers for the city's park system.
-The 75 acre nursery was part of a system with the Garfield Park Conservatory, which propagated flowers and tropical plants.
+The 75 acre nursery was part of a system with the Garfield Park Conservatory that propagated flowers and tropical plants.
 During World War I, land adjacent to the nursery was developed as a victory garden, raising produce that was sold at cost.
 The nursery was eliminated in 1994.

 Riverside Amusement Park 1903–1970

 Built by a private corporation on land adjacent to the public Riverside Park, with easy access from the city via electric streetcars, Riverside Amusement Park contained roller coasters, a mirror maze, a carousel, a miniature railway, a large shoot-the-chutes ride, a skating rink, a dancing pavilion, canoe and rowboat rentals, a bathing beach with a six-story diving tower, and arcade and carnival games.
-Riverside Amusement Park closed in 1970 and the site was redeveloped as the River's Edge subdivision between 1999 and 2006.
+The amusement park closed in 1970 and the site was redeveloped as the River's Edge subdivision between 1999 and 2006.

-Riverside Park Shelter House / Casino 1904-1962
+Riverside Park Shelter House / Casino 1904–1962

 The Riverside Park Shelter House was designed by Park Superintendent J. Clyde Power in the Spanish Mission style and built between 1903 and 1904.
 The basement contained men's and women's golf locker rooms and a bicycle storage room, the first floor was an open dining and picnic room with a refreshment stand, the second floor contained an assembly room, and the roof featured four observation towers with views of the park.
 The building was also known as the Riverside Park Casino; the term “casino” was used for recreational pavilions and did not specifically connote gambling.
 The shelter house was demolished sometime between 1956 and 1962.